 Planning to delete online accounts, identity or presence?
-Creating an account for a web service that has just got popular worldwide requires you no more than filling out a form along with your name, age, sex and other details.
+Creating an account for a web service that has just got popular worldwide requires you no more than filling out a form along with your name, age, and other details.
 Excited, you start using the service and quite like it.
 But then, there’s a problem in the relationship.
-Over time, you realize the terms of service has changed, license agreement has undergone formidable changes which only incite you to break up with the service.
+Over time, you realize the terms of service have changed, a license agreement has undergone formidable changes that only incite you to break up with the service.

 However, doing so gets difficult.
 Like your ex, some web services may just not want to separate from you.
 As such.
 These services might make it difficult for their users to delete their accounts.
 How?
 You may find several safeguards being installed along the way to make sure you cover some additional steps before you hit the ‘Delete’ button, finally and quit the relationship for once and all.

 It’s here when free web services like Account Killer and Delete Your Account finds its potent use.

 Delete Online Accounts